adanilevics/MovementAutomation/README.md

 Create your own mouse automation program by customizing ```main.cpp``` , ```main.cpp``` has examples of how to use all the functions within it.

-To create an executable with the code within main.
+To create an executable from the code written in ```main.cpp```:

-while having the terminal in the directory which contains all the files, g++ compiler needs to be installed and set up to ensure that gcc is installed, you can run ```gcc --help```
+Open the terminal in the directory which contains all the files, g++ compiler needs to be installed and set up to ensure that gcc is installed, you can run ```gcc --help```
 <br /> <br />If gcc is installed, you can to compile main.cpp to an .exe with these two commands :
 <br />